jedi661/UoFiddlerPixel/README.md

   - add "range items to range average".
   - add filter and checkbox selections.
 - Add Copy hex address to clipboard.
+- Add Background water and grass added to the picture box in multis.

 Version : 4.12.4
 - Add About revised, removed more Richtextbox and added a matrix animation with the names of the developers, new links, and new information.